-The thesis presents a "cross-section" analysis method for calculating tube stretching and bending followed by hydroforming and expansion to fill the die in the hydroforming process.
-The material is assumed to be elastic-plastic and to satisfy the plasticity model that takes into account rate-independent, work hardening and normal anisotropy.
-Based on the virtual work principle and constitutive equation, the equilibrium equation can be derived.
-Numerical solution obtained from a Total-Lagrangian formulation of a general shell theory is employed.
-The boundary friction condition is introduced into the formulation in the form of penalty function, which imposes the constraints directly into the tangent stiffness matrix.
-The Newton-Raphson algorithm is used to solve the nonlinear equation.
+The thesis presents a Fourier series based axisymmetric analysis of Tube Hydroforming.
+The material is assumed to elastic-plastic and to satisfy the plasticity model that takes into account rate independent work hardening and normal anisotropy.
+Numerical solution obtained from Total-Lagrangian formulation of general shell theory is employed.
+The axial stroke is incorporated using Lagrange multipliers.
+Contact violation and boundary friction condition are introduced into the formulation based on penalty functions, which impose constraints directly into the tangent stiffness matrix.
+The Force Limiting Curves based on shear instability and on experimental results are used as fracture criteria.
+The Axisymmetric Hydroforming program developed is verified against results from Abaqus and experimental measurements for isotropic and anisotropic (transverse) materials.